 And that’s not all (you’ll notice, I’m a real fan!).
 Besides fiber and iron in oatmeal, it’s also high in protein which will keep you satiated for a long time.

 Especially the use of berries together with oat flakes increases the amount of natural roughage food in this special morning meal.
 Have I convinced you?
 Then I have four delicious oatmeal breakfast recipes for you.
 Enjoy!

 - Homemade muesli with apples and almonds+ oatmeal ideas from my readers

 If you are not a morning person then a smart idea is to drink just a smoothie in the morning.
 This could be as easy as to mix several types of fruits together.
 My favorite fruits in this context are berries, which I have always at hand in my freezer.
 You can maximize the roughage content with the addition of oats, chia seeds or flax seeds.

 Smoothie pros, who love to experiment can even add high fiber vegetables and greens.
-Such a breakfast smoothie supplies besides of complex carbohydrates and dietary fibers, also proteins, calcium and magnesium.
+Such a breakfast smoothie supplies besides complex carbohydrates and dietary fibers, also proteins, calcium, and magnesium.
 The result is a high fiber breakfast for weight loss.

 Click here for my nutrient loaded breakfast smoothie, which consists of 7 whole foods.

 3. Breakfast with whole grain bread and plant-based spreads

 With 1-2 slices of whole grain bread topped with a clean eating spread you ensure a simple and great start in the day.
 If you can’t buy 100 % whole grain bread in your region, consider baking your own loaf.
 Click through to my 3-minute dough recipe, consisting among others of whole wheat meal, oats and flax seeds: Whole wheat bread recipe